I-35W Mississippi River bridge: Investigation

 The National Transportation Safety Board immediately began a comprehensive investigation that was expected to take up to eighteen months.
-Immediately following the collapse, Governor Pawlenty and Mn/DOT announced that the Illinois-based engineering firm of Wiss, Janney, Elstner Associates, Inc. had also been selected to provide essential analysis that would parallel the investigation being conducted by the NTSB.
+Immediately following the collapse, Governor Pawlenty and MnDOT announced that the Illinois-based engineering firm of Wiss, Janney, Elstner Associates, Inc. had also been selected to provide essential analysis that would parallel the investigation being conducted by the NTSB.
 One week after the collapse, workers were just beginning to move debris and vehicles to further the process of recovering victims.
 Cameras and motion detectors were added to the site around the bridge to ward off intruders who, officials said, were hindering the investigation.
 Hennepin County Sheriff Richard W. Stanek stated, "We are treating this as a crime scene at this point.
 There's no indication there was any foul play involved, [but] it's a crime scene until we can determine what was the cause of the collapse."

 The Federal Highway Administration (FHWA) built a computer model of the bridge at the Turner Fairbank Highway Research Center in McLean, Virginia.
 NTSB investigators were particularly interested in learning why a part of the bridge's southern end shifted eastward as it collapsed, but this particular phenomenon was not germane to the ultimate cause of the collapse.

 FHWA advised states to inspect the 700 U.S. bridges of similar construction after identifying a possible design flaw related to large steel sheets called gusset plates, which connect girders in the truss structure.
 Officials raised questions as to why such a flaw would not have been discovered in over 40 years of inspections.
-The flaw was first discovered by Wiss, Janney, Elstner Associates, Inc., an independent consulting firm hired by Mn/DOT to investigate the cause of the collapse.
+The flaw was first discovered by the parallel Wiss, Janney, Elstner investigation.